okuma10/Keyframe-Nudge/README.md

 ## Scripts
 ### Keyframe
 Scripts work with regular keyframes for objects in object mode and bones in pose mode.
+**Note** : Scripts that work with `object keyframes`, are selection dependant.
+So be mindful of your selections.
 * **Push/Pull** - Pushes or pulls all keyframes based on:
     * Marker Position - when no keyframes are selected
     * Selected Keyframe - from selected keyframe